 Ypsilanti is known for its juxtaposition between the old and the new.
 Students from Eastern Michigan University ignite excitement in the community, while historical architecture and museums line the streets.
 While Ypsilanti is making a name for itself as a home for young entrepreneurs and artists, there is still so much history to explore.

-In Ypsilanti, there is no shortage of antique and vintage shops.
-And every one is unique.
-Some specialize in salvaged materials, while others focus specifically on clothing, or furniture.
-You can find everything from historic doors, windows, and tubs, to coasters, hats, and thingamajigs.
+Here, there is no shortage of antique and vintage shops.
+Some specialize in clothing and jewelry, while others focus on furniture and home goods.
+You can find everything from historic Ypsi postcards to coasters, hats, and thingamajigs.

-A2 Vintage is the newest antique shop in Ypsilanti, and features uniquely repurposed materials.
-You may not look twice at an antique vacuum cleaner in a regular antique shop, but A2 Vintage takes seemingly inoperative materials and gives them a new life by turning them into a lamp, or a wall fixture!
-Owned by the happily married couple, Anne and Kelly Callison, these two women are living their dream.
+You may not look twice at an antique vacuum cleaner in a regular antique shop, but A2 Vintage takes seemingly inoperative objects and gives them new life by turning them into a lamp, or a wall fixture!
+Owned by Anne and Kelly Callison, these two women are living their dream.
 “It’s been a dream of mine to have a shop, and come to work everyday to a place that I love,” said Kelly.
 The couple describes their shop as an eclectic mix of the old and new.
-With a store as unique as A2 Vintage, you just have to see it for yourself!
+You just have to see it for yourself!

 Owners Lynn Radtke and Jim MacDonald have been in business in Depot Town since 1978.
-Jim MacDonald’s Antiques and Apple Annie’s Vintage has a unique blend of art, quilts, kick knacks, and vintage clothing.
-Conveniently located in a bustling area, this business offers visitors a chance to travel back in time by exploring antique jewelry, accessories, and hats.
-When we asked Lynn Radtke about her favorite part of owning an antique store she responded, “There’s always something to learn.
+Recently renovated and reorganized, Jim MacDonald’s Antiques and Apple Annie’s Vintage has a unique blend of art, quilts, kick knacks, and vintage clothing.
+Conveniently located, this business offers visitors a chance to travel back in time by exploring the shop.
+When asked about her favorite part of owning an antique store, Lynn Radtke responded, “There’s always something to learn.
 You think you’ve seen it all, but there is always something ‘new’.”

 Located next to the Riverside Arts Center, this hidden gem is a must-stop for cool vintage clothing and accessories.
-Owner, Amanda Gaytan, makes a point to carry clothing items for all body types.
-In addition to clothing, Ypsilantique carries a great selections of hand bags, jewelry, neckties, funky trinkets and more.
-Stop by to peruse the unique items and pet the shop cat "Ramoana."
+Owner Amanda Gaytan makes a point to carry clothing items for all body types.
+Ypsilantique also carries a great selections of hand bags, jewelry, neckties, funky trinkets and more.
+Open select business hours.